Amazing Giant Flowers by Adriana Wells

 Giant foam flowers flip that equation completely.
 You build them once, they last for years, and they look just as stunning in photos as anything fresh.

 I had a bride reach out to me after her wedding telling me she'd used her backdrop flowers to decorate her first apartment.
-That's the kind of value we're talking about.
+That's the kind of value we're talking about — décor that travels with you through life's chapters, not just one Saturday afternoon.

 And the visual impact?
 There's genuinely no comparison.
 A 4-foot peony in blush pink commands attention in a way that a cluster of small fresh flowers simply cannot.
-Scale changes everything.
+Scale changes everything — it's the difference between pretty and breathtaking.

 According to WeddingWire's trend reports, personalized and statement-making ceremony backdrops are consistently among the top priorities for couples planning weddings today.
-Giant flowers deliver exactly that.
+Giant flowers deliver exactly that — and then some.

 Ok, this is where it gets really fun.
 Because there's no one-size-fits-all approach here.
 The style of backdrop you choose should match your venue, your vibe, and honestly — your personality.